 SABIC's sustainability is guided by a materiality analysis to ensure that resources target the most important issues for our stakeholders and business success.
 In order to focus our resources on the elements of our business that are most important to sustainability and our stakeholders, we conducted a risk and opportunity analysis in 2011, refreshed it in 2013, and completed a full refresh in 2019.
-The description of the materiality process and outcome are in the report.
+The description of the materiality process and outcome are in the 2019 Sustainability report.

 On the basis of this analysis, we selected the materiality issues that were most important for the success of SABIC and for our stakeholders.
 Accordingly, we focus our resources and reporting on these issues.
 Our approach and results for each material issue have, in previous reports, been placed according to the capital management (financial, natural, social, and human) section most affected by that issue, while recognizing that most materiality issues impact all aspects of value creation.
+Our 2015 Report was the first to be arranged according to our material issues rather than capital management.
+In 2019, we refreshed our 2013 materiality process with an evidence-based approach to determine our priorities for the next five years.

-In 2019 we refreshed our materiality process, the increasing pressure and opportunities related to climate change and the circular economy was reflected into our materiality result, this report as well as key performance indicators were developed around these six materiality topics:
+In 2019, we reflected the increasing pressure and opportunities related to climate change and the circular economy into our materiality result, and developed our report as well as key performance indicators around these six materiality topics:

-SABIC's six most material sustainability issues for 2019 are
+SABIC's six most material sustainability issues are the following.